Everything you need to know about an air conditioning recharge

 Your aircon creates dry, warm air, so in winter, it can also help with the demisting of your windscreen and remove the excess moist air from your car.

-You’ll know if your air conditioning unit isn’t working correctly, as the cool air you’re used to feeling it pump out won’t be as chilled or even cold at all.
+You’ll know if your air conditioning unit isn’t working correctly.
+The cool air you’re used to feeling won’t be as chilled or even cold at all.
 If that’s the case, then it’s time for you to get your air conditioning recharged.

 Signs your air conditioning needs regassing